uidaholib/main-web-redesign_draft/content/open/fellowship/call.md

 * Commit to using an open textbook or affordable alternative (total costs less than $30) for a upcoming course that currently uses a traditional publisher's textbook.

-* Agree to share the resources and content they create on the Think Open OER Commons group.
+* Agree to share the resources, content, or syllabi they create on the Think Open OER Commons group.

 * Work with the Open Education Librarian and other University of Idaho Librarians to identify and create open educational resources that support the instructor's course goals.

-* Deliver a syllabus that uses only open or other low-cost materials (less than $30 total).
+* Deliver a syllabus that uses only Open or, for situations without good Open options, other low-cost materials (less than $30 total).

+* Record a brief (5 minutes) video presentation on their project or syllabus for sharing on the Think Open Website.

 Faculty teaching high enrollment courses are especially encouraged to apply, as well as those hoping to improve historically marginalized representations in their curriculums.